Summer is here, and so is grilling season. Grills are great because you can get outside, get some sun, and keep the house cool when you’re cooking.

 I find that the raw dough sticks to the metal one too easily!

 Below are some pizzas I made with the KettlePizza Gas.
 A couple got burnt on the edges because I was still learning how to use this thing properly.
-My favorite was the jalapeño, bacon, pineapple pizza on the top right.
+My favorite was the jalapeño, bacon, and pineapple pizza on the top left.
 I tend to like spicy pizzas.

 The downside to KettlePizza Gas is the cost.
 It’s more expensive than BakerStone, plus, you need a pizza peel and pizza stone.
 You can get those as part of a package deal, but still, it’s a bit pricey.